beartype/beartype/README.rst

       # ...just do this.
       from {your_package}._typing import List, Tuple

-   What could be simpler? :superscript:`gagging noises faintly heard`
+   What could be simpler? :superscript:`...gagging noises faintly heard`

-Coming up: *shocking revelation that cheaters prosper.*
+Coming up!
+A shocking revelation that cheaters prosper.

 Cheatsheet
 ==========